skjohal/Dyadic-Affect-Networks/README.md

 # Dyadic-Affect-Networks
-Place to store GIFs for multiple dyads, showing how the strength of dynamic parameters between positive and negative affect of a couple changes over time

-GIFs showing the changes in dynamic parameters for each dyad over time are stored in the folder Dyad Networks.
-In these plots, red lines represent negative relations, whereas blue lines represent positive relations.
+Hello!
+This GitHub page is associated with the paper "Variation in emotion dynamics over time is associated with future relationship outcomes" by Simran K. Johal and Emilio Ferrer.
+To view the GIFs showing changes in dynamic parameters for each dyad over time, please navigate to the "Dyad Networks" folder.
+In each gif, red lines represent negative relations and blue lines represent positive relations between variables.
+Line thickness corresponds to the strength of that relation.